physion/ovation-webapi/README.md

 or to start a headless nREPL server that can be used from, e.g. IntelliJ:

-    docker-compose -f docker-compose.yml -f docker-compose-dev.yml up
+    docker-compose up

-the nREPL port is fixed in docker-compose-dev.yml, but nREPL saves the port in `.nrepl-port`.
+the nREPL port is fixed in docker-compose.yml, but nREPL saves the port in `.nrepl-port`.

 ## License